jmooring/hvm/README.md

-  remove      Remove the default version status      Display the status use         Select or specify a version to use in the current directory version     Display the hvm version
+  remove      Remove the default version status      Display the status use         Select or specify a version to use in the current directory version     Display the hvm version and check for a newer release

 Flags:
   -h, --help      Display help
   -v, --version   Display the hvm version

-Use "hvm [command] --help" for more information about a command
+Use "hvm [command] --help" for more information about a command.
 ```

 ## Configuration